seng350/course/project.md

 ## 3. Code iteration 1

 ### Deliverables
-1. Commit latest, working code to Github tagged "sprint1"
+1. Commit latest, working code to Github tagged "sprint1". *Ensure there is a build process documented in the Readme file*.
 2. Static analysis report
 3. Passing Travis builds
 4. Code coverage report.
+5. *Readme file explaining functionality, what user stories were addressed, what design problems were faced (and how design changed).*

 ### Marking Guide
 - Code compiles (no marks otherwise)
 - No huge problems reported by linters and analyses
 - Test coverage and quality is good
-- Software priniciples like good naming, comments, high cohesion are followed.
+- Software principles like good naming, comments, high cohesion are followed.

 ## 3.5.
 Code iteration 2
 This is a checkin milestone, to ensure code is being written.

 ### Deliverables
 1. As in iteration 1, but add a short note in the readme explaining what has improved.
+2. *System deployed in Docker container on Docker Hub.*

 ### Marking Guide
 - As in iteration 1